kseniaafm/logs/README.md

 caught up with the rest of the team after my sick break making a habit out of using vscode to update my github planned out the physical exhibit

+## June 20th 2023

+Today we had our usual monday project meeting in which we have discussed the project thus far.
+I think a problem that we ran into is that Professor Vergara wants the physical exhibit to be interactive and be more of a room like formation.
+However, the space that we were given does not allow for that because the other main hallway will be blocked for construction and we need to leave a path(the width of a wheelchair) so that people can get through.
+The blocked off hallway definetely put a halt on our design process, so I am not sure how we will solve this issue to make everyone happy.
+We also had a css/html workshop which was pretty good for basic knowledge and I will continue practicing building one during a "research time", which I think will be Thursday.